zihaodong/MDL_FSL/README.md

 ## Illustration

+1.

-Build Caffe before using this source code.
+2. Put this project folder on the Caffe path, then build Caffe before using this source code.

 ## Training MDL model